Nicolaas Pierson: Cabinet of social justice

 A progressive liberal, Pierson presided over a wide range of reforms as prime minister which led to his cabinet becoming known as the “Cabinet of social justice.”
-Measures were enacted in education, worker safety, and health, with the government “breaking with past traditions in, amongst other things, making vaccinations compulsory and regulating the water supply to combat the outbreak of infectious diseases.”
-A series of factory acts were passed to strengthen and expand on demands laid down in a previous act from 1895, while local authorities were compelled “to establish minimum requirements for safe housing.”
+Measures were enacted in education, worker safety, and health, with the government (as noted by one study) “breaking with past traditions in, amongst other things, making vaccinations compulsory and regulating the water supply to combat the outbreak of infectious diseases.”
+A series of factory acts were passed to strengthen and expand on demands laid down in a previous act from 1895, while local authorities were compelled (as one study has noted) “to establish minimum requirements for safe housing.”
 In addition, accident insurance was made mandatory for all industrial workers by a 1901 act.
 A governmental decree of the 24th of June 1898 contained various health and safety provisions for factory workers.
 The Phosphorlucifer Act (Stb.
 1901, 133) put an absolute ban on white phosphorus, which caused the disease phosphorus necrosis in workers who handled it.

 Under the Compulsory Education Act (1900) compulsory education was set at six years (with limited refresher education) although exemptions were granted for work in agriculture, horticulture and peat farming.
-The Water Management Act 1900 contained rules “on water management management, the management and maintenance of water management structures and the prevention of flooding.”
-Under the Health Act (1901), inspectors and Chief Inspectors were charged with enforcing laws (such as Housing Act passed in 1900 which contained provisions on the requirements that municipalities must set for building and rebuilding homes, and for proper habitation) while local health commissions were set up.
-The Laws of the Child (1901) included provisions “on the possibility of depriving parents of parental authority, regulation of child protection, the establishment of guardianship councils, punishments and criminal proceedings against juveniles and lowering the age of majority to 21 years.”
+The Act also authorized municipal authorities (as noted by one study) “to provide food and clothing to children who could not attend school due to a lack of sufficient food, in order to promote school attendance.”
+As a result of this law, the Netherlands became (as noted by one study) “the first country where the possibility for school meals was regulated by law.”
+The Water Management Act 1900 contained rules on flood prevention and the maintenance of waterworks, and under the Health Act (1901) inspectors and Chief Inspectors were charged with enforcing laws (such as Housing Act passed in 1900 which contained provisions on the requirements that municipalities must set for building and rebuilding homes, and for proper habitation) while local health commissions were set up.
+The Laws of the Child (1901) included provisions (as one study has noted) “on the possibility of depriving parents of parental authority, regulation of child protection, the establishment of guardianship councils, punishments and criminal proceedings against juveniles and lowering the age of majority to 21 years.”